History of money: Golden age of Genoese banking

+Thereafter, Genoa underwent something of a revival as a junior associate of the Spanish Empire, with Genoese bankers, in particular, financing many of the Spanish crown's foreign endeavors from their counting houses in Seville.
+However, the modern visitor passing brilliant Mannerist and Baroque palazzo facades along Genoa's Strada Nova (now Via Garibaldi) or via Balbi cannot fail to notice that there was conspicuous wealth, which in fact was not Genoese but concentrated in the hands of a tightly knit circle of banker-financiers, true "venture capitalists".
+Genoa's trade, however, remained closely dependent on control of Mediterranean sealanes, and the loss of Chios to the Ottoman Empire (1566), struck a severe blow.

+The opening for the Genoese banking consortium was the state bankruptcy of Philip II in 1557, which threw the German banking houses into chaos and ended the reign of the Fuggers as Spanish financiers.
+The Genoese bankers provided the unwieldy Habsburg system with fluid credit and a dependably regular income.
+In return the less dependable shipments of American silver were rapidly transferred from Seville to Genoa, to provide capital for further ventures.

+From about 1520 the Genoese controlled the Spanish port of Panama, the first port on the Pacific, founded by the conquest of the Americas.
+The Genoese obtained a concession to exploit the port mainly for the slave trade of the new world on the Pacific, which lasted until the sacking and destruction of the original city in 1671.

+In the meantime in 1635 Don Sebastián Hurtado de Corcuera, the then governor of Panama, had recruited Genoese, Peruvians, and Panamanians, as soldiers to wage war against Muslims in the Philippines and to found the city of Zamboanga upon the conquests of the Sultanates of Sulu and Maguindanao.
+In this situation Genoese Bankers were thus active in Spain's Mediterranean and New World possessions (Peru, Mexico, and Philippines).

 1971–present

-In 1971, United States President Richard Nixon announced that the US dollar would not be directly convertible to Gold anymore.
+In 1971, United States President Richard Nixon announced that the US dollar would not be directly convertible to gold any more.
 This measure effectively destroyed the Bretton Woods system by removing one of its key components, in what came to be known as the Nixon shock.
 Since then, the US dollar, and thus all national currencies, are free-floating currencies.
 Additionally, international, national and local money is now dominated by virtual credit rather than real bullion.

 Payment cards

 In the late 20th century, payment cards such as credit cards and debit cards became the dominant mode of consumer payment in the First World.
-The Bankamericard, launched in 1958, became the first third-party credit card to acquire widespread use and be accepted in shops and stores all over the United States, soon followed by the Mastercard and the American Express.
-Since 1980, Credit Card companies are exempt from state usury laws, and so can charge any interest rate they see fit.
-Outside America, other payment cards became more popular than credit cards, such as France's Carte Bleue.
+The Bankamericard, launched in 1958, became the first third-party credit card to acquire widespread use and to be accepted in shops and stores all over the United States, soon followed by Mastercard and American Express.
+Since 1980, credit card companies have been exempt from state usury laws in the United States, and so can charge any interest rate they see fit.
+Outside the US, other payment cards became more popular than credit cards, such as France's Carte Bleue.